Temeteron/docker-inspector-client/README.md

 npm i
 ionic serve

-// OR serve build folder, og:
+// OR serve www folder, og:

-cd build
+cd www
 python -m SimpleHTTPServer
 ```

 ## Improvements that could be done

 - Create interfaces for all retrieved objects from the Docker SDK
-- Additional CSS for component 'container', use flexbox
 - Add green color on icons of stats,logs of container that are active.
-Currently there is a title on stats and logs to show which container's data are shown.
-- Currently the list of the containers is updated when a change occurs inside one of the 'container' components.
-	- A setInterval function was implemented to get list and update state of containers every 2 seconds.
-	- This was a problem because of the lifecycle of the event emitters.
-	- For example if a container is stopped it may not trigger the event to update the state of containers.
-	- Nevertheless no problem occurs about the 'Stats' or 'Logs' section, that sections will remain freezed until another container triggers them.
-	- The state will be updated in by the setIntrerval function.
+Con: you will need a global state to sync properly.